VasaniAman/titleChain/README.md

 - Verification Process: There is a verification process for uploaded title deeds.
 Admin users or authorized personnel review the uploaded title deeds and verify their authenticity.
 Once verified, the title deeds receive a verification status.

-Verified Title Deeds: Users can view a separate list of verified title deeds.
-This list only includes title deeds that have successfully gone through the verification process.

-Access Control: The system provides different levels of access control.
-Regular users can only manage their own title deeds, while admin users have additional privileges, such as managing the verification process and user accounts.

-Export Title Deeds: Users can export title deeds or generate reports in various formats, such as PDF or CSV, for offline use or sharing with other stakeholders.

 ## Installation

 ### Prerequisites

-Before you begin, ensure that you have the following installed on your system:
+Before you begin, ensure that you have the following on your system:

-- Node.js: Make sure you have Node.js installed.
-You can download it from the official Node.js website and follow the installation instructions for your operating system.

 - MySQL: Install and set up a MySQL server on your machine.
 You can download MySQL Community Server from the official MySQL website.

 ### Step 1: Clone the Repository